 Appearance

-The CES Letter opens with what looks like a devastating admission:
+The CES Letter treats this episode as proof that Joseph Smith was a fraud.
+It opens with what looks like a damning first-person confession:

 "I have translated a portion of them, and find they contain the history of the person with whom they were found.
 He was a descendant of Ham, through the loins of Pharaoh, King of Egypt."[2]